DavidResin/polycraft/README.md

 ## Layout
 While working on the layout of the Unil campus, it quickly became clear that tracing out all those paths by hand was a needlessly long undertaking.
 This system, by far the most complex made for this project, allows us to place blocks on the map simply by clicking their corresponding location on the [Unil plan website](www.planete.unil.ch/plan).
 It comprises multiple components :
 * The Javascript component, which is an extension of the position script, sends the coordinates to a local Python server for each click.
-* The Python component, which receives the coordinates, encapsulates them in a command which is sent to the server vis SSH.
+* The Python component, which receives the coordinates, encapsulates them in a command which is sent to the server via SSH.

 The server then processes the SSH message and writes the command in the Minecraft server's CLI which spawns a block in the world.